Rituraj-M50/Python_Cycle-Sheet-Problems/README.md

 After that Rs6/km

 M3_CSQ5 - Construct a python program to calculate sum of digits of a given integer number until the sum becomes a single digit number.

+M12_CSQ4 - Write a  Python program to input two complex numbers and add the same to produce the result.
+After producing the result, print the real part and imaginary part separately.

+M12_CSQ5 - Write a Python program to convert the given integer to the corresponding binary, octal and hexadecimal values and print the same.

+M4_CSQ2 - Write a python program using list to implement reverse polish notation calculator.
+In reverse polish notation, mathematical expressions are written with the operator following its operands.
+For example, 3 + 4 becomes 3 4 +.
+Order of operations is entirely based on the ordering of the operators and operands.
+To write 3 + (4 ∗ 2), we would write 3 4 2 ∗ + in RPN.
+The expressions are evaluated from left to right.
+Evaluate the expression and display the result.